Baked Eggplant & Ricotta Casserole

 Neighborly Grace

 - THE PRESENTATION: Patience is paramount.
 A hot casserole straight from the oven will slide apart if cut immediately.
-Allow the dish to rest for exactly fifteen minutes so the ricotta custard and melted mozzarella can set, ensuring a clean, architectural slice that reveals the beautiful, distinct layers.
+Allow the dish to rest for exactly fifteen minutes so the ricotta custard and melted mozzarella can set, ensuring a clean, pristine slice that reveals the beautiful, distinct layers.

 - THE POUR: A bright, medium-bodied Italian red like a Barbera or a Chianti Classico provides the necessary acidity and soft tannins to cut gracefully through the rich ricotta and complement the sweet marinara sauce.